Skip to main content

 Hip Roof Framing Calculator FAQs

-No. It is a planning calculator and not a structural design document.
+No—it's a planning estimator, not a structural design document.
+Use these numbers to frame a conversation with your engineer or to double-check material lists before stamped drawings arrive.
 For better estimating accuracy, cross-check pitch geometry, plane intersection, and field verification with your project notes, then confirm layout accuracy before final ordering.
-This keeps your material planning aligned with real site conditions and reduces costly quantity revisions.
+This keeps your material planning aligned with real site.

 Can I use this for irregular hip layouts?+

 Only as a rough bracket.
-Irregular hips should be broken into specific framing conditions.
+Irregular hips with offset ridges or unequal pitches need to be broken into individual framing conditions—each with its own run and rise math.
 For better estimating accuracy, cross-check pitch geometry, plane intersection, and field verification with your project notes, then confirm layout accuracy before final ordering.
-This keeps your material planning aligned with real site conditions and reduces costly quantity revisions.
+This keeps your material planning aligned with real site.

 Why is hip rafter longer than common rafter?+

-Hip members travel diagonally in plan and therefore span more distance before slope is added.
+The hip member runs diagonally across the corner in plan—at equal pitch that's about 1.414× the common run—then adds the same rise per foot of run.
+More horizontal distance means more total length before slope is added.
 For better estimating accuracy, cross-check pitch geometry, plane intersection, and field verification with your project notes, then confirm layout accuracy before final ordering.
-This keeps your material planning aligned with real site conditions and reduces costly quantity revisions.

 Is this calculator intended for planning or final engineering?+